 You will be able to meet new people, and ensure that you’re well-prepared to begin your degree and life at university.

-6. LEARN TO TAKE UP RESPONSIBILITY
+8. TAKE UP RESPONSIBILITY

 If beginning university means exiting your comfort zone for the first time, learning to fend for yourself before it’s too late is definitely worthwhile.

 It is the right time to master the art of getting things done for yourself without so much assistance.